 Repayment Plans for Consolidation Loans

 When you apply for a Direct Consolidation Loan, you must also be prepared to select a repayment plan.
-Many repayment plans, including income-driven repayment plans, are available for Direct Consolidation Loans.
+Many repayment plans are available for Direct Consolidation Loans, including:

 Since loans in default are accelerated, and the entire unpaid balance becomes due when you enter default, consolidation is worth considering since it allows you to pay off one or more federal student loans with the new Direct Consolidation Loan.

-Once your consolidated loan is out of default, you can repay the Direct Consolidation Loanunder an income-driven repayment plan or make three consecutive..
+Once your consolidated loan is out of default, you can repay the Direct Consolidation Loan under an income-driven repayment plan or make three consecutive payments.
 Direct Consolidation Loans are eligible for benefits such as deferment, forbearance and loan forgiveness.

 For those interested in a better interest rate or more favorable loan terms you could consider refinancing your loans instead.
-You can apply for student loan refinancing with companies like SoFi, and the process works much in the same way.
-But unlike consolidation, refinancing can combine federal student loans and private loans, if you are still looking to make only one monthly payment.
+The process works much in the same way, but unlike consolidation, refinancing can combine federal student loans and private student loans, if you are still looking to make only one monthly payment.